LaMonte Wade Jr Preview, Player Props: Giants vs. Phillies

 LaMonte Wade Jr At The Plate

-- In 11.5% of his games this year, he has gone deep, and 2.9% of his trips to the dish.

-- Wade has driven in a run in 25 games this year (24.0%), including six games with more than one RBI (5.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Wade has had an RBI in 26 games this season (24.8%), including six multi-RBI outings (5.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.